Astasia tortuosa

 • cell narrows and tapers to posterior end into rounded tip

-• anterior end with neck-like taper
+• anterior end with neck-like tapering

 • length 74–95 µm, width 4.5–9 µm

-• distinctly transversely truncated mouth opening
+• mouth opening distinctly truncated transversally

 • one flagellum, about a third of body length